India at the 2022 Commonwealth Games

 India competed at the 2022 Commonwealth Games at Birmingham, England from 28 July to 8 August 2022.
-It was India's 18th appearance at the Commonwealth Games.
+It was the country's 18th appearance at the Commonwealth Games.

-In July 2022, the Indian team of 106 men and 104 women competing in 16 sports was named.
-India did not compete in 3x3 basketball, beach volleyball, netball and rugby sevens.
-Indian para-athletes competed in athletics, para powerlifting, swimming and table tennis.

-Hockey player Manpreet Singh and badminton athlete P. V. Sindhu served as the country's opening ceremony flagbearers.
+The Indian contingent consisted of 210 athletes competing in 16 sports.
+Field hockey player Manpreet Singh and badminton athlete P. V. Sindhu served as the country's flagbearers during the opening ceremony.
+Boxer Nikhat Zareen and paddler Sharath Kamal served as the flagbearers during the closing ceremony.

-Squash player Anahat Singh became the youngest Indian athlete to compete at the Commonwealth Games at just 14 years of age.
-45-year old Lawn Bowls player Sunil Bahadur was the oldest player in the contingent.

-India's first medal of the Games was won by Sanket Sargar with a silver in weightlifting.
-Saikhom Mirabai Chanu won the first gold medal for the country, also in weightlifting.
-India won its first ever medals in Lawn Bowls after the Women's Fours team won the Gold medal, and were followed by the Men's fours team winning a silver medal.
-Sharath Kamal was India's most successful player at the Games, having won four (3 gold and 1 silver) medals in table tennis.

-India ended the games as the best nation in 4 sports: badminton, table tennis, wrestling and weightlifting and second best in boxing.

-Withdrawal threat
+Indian won 60 medals including 21 gold, 16 silver, and 23 bronze medals, and was ranked fourth in the overall medall table.
+Sharath Kamal was the most successful athlete, winning three gold and a silver medal in table tennis.

+Background

-Following a June 2019 decision by the Commonwealth Games Federation Executive Board to back BOCCG's proposal that archery and shooting not be included in the 2022 sport programme, IOA President Narinder Batra proposed that India boycott the 2022 Games, claiming the CGF leadership had an "India bashing mindset" and that "people with a particular mindset" could not tolerate India's sporting prowess (of which shooting sports constitute a significant portion).
+Following a decision by the executive board of the Commonwealth Games Federation (CGF) in June 2019 to back the Birmingham Organising Committee for the 2022 Commonwealth Games's proposal to exclude archery and shooting from the 2022 Commonwealth Games, Indian Olympic Association (IOA) President Narinder Batra proposed that India boycott the 2022 Games, claiming the CGF leadership had an "India bashing mindset" and that "people with a particular mindset" could not tolerate India's sporting prowess (as India had performed historically well in these sports).

-However, the IOA later withdrew its boycott threat and proposed the hosting of a combined archery and shooting championships, scheduled to take place in Chandigarh during January 2022.
-The proposal was backed by associated stakeholders and subsequently received official approval on the proviso that India bore the cost of hosting the event; medals awarded in Chandigarh would be included in the 2022 Games overall medal table a week after the closing ceremony.
-In July 2021, the event was cancelled due to the COVID-19 pandemic.
+The IOA later withdrew its boycott threat, and proposed hosting the archery and shooting events separately in Chandigarh in January 2022.
+The proposal was backed by the CGF on condition that India shall bear the entire cost of hosting the event, and the medals awarded in these events would be included in the overall medal table a week after the closing ceremony of the 2022 Games.
+However, the plan was scrapped due to the COVID-19 pandemic.

-In October 2021, Hockey India withdrew both hockey teams from the Games, citing the pandemic within the United Kingdom and the proximity of Birmingham 2022 to the 2022 Asian Games (with Paris 2024 Olympic qualification at stake in the latter); the decision was made in response to the UK's non-recognition of Indian COVID-19 vaccination certificates and England Hockey withdrawing from the 2021 Men's FIH Hockey Junior World Cup in Bhubaneswar.
-Following discussions with the IOA and Sports Minister Anurag Thakur, the federation determined that India would, subject to qualification, participate in the Commonwealth hockey tournaments.
+In October 2021, Hockey India withdrew the Indian men's and women's hockey teams from the Games, citing the risk of COVID-19 in the United Kingdom and the proximity of the 2022 Commonwealth Games to the 2022 Asian Games (which also served as the qualifiers for 2024 Summer Olympics).
+The decision was made in response to the UK's non-recognition of Indian COVID-19 vaccination certificates and England Hockey withdrawing from the 2021 Men's FIH Hockey Junior World Cup in Bhubaneswar.
+However, following discussions with the IOA and Sports Minister Anurag Thakur, the federation announced that India would, subject to qualification, participate in the Commonwealth hockey tournaments.

+The 2022 Commonwealth Games is the 21st edition of the Commonwealth Games and was held in Birmingham, England, from 28 July to 8 August 2022.
+India made its Commonwealth Games debut at the 1934 edition, (Note: Prior to its independence in 1947, India competed as British India in the 1934 and 1938 editions.) and the 2026 Games marked the country's 18th appearance at the Commonwealth Games.
+Field hockey player Manpreet Singh and badminton athlete P. V. Sindhu served as the country's opening ceremony flagbearers.
+Boxer Nikhat Zareen and paddler Sharath Kamal served as the flagbearers during the closing ceremony.